MarineSniper666/CS-305-13068-M01-Software-Security-2025/README.md

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

 Nothing as I will not apply for a career in software security or Java coding.
+And I will not be showing them GitHub as I think GitHub is trash as well.
+I will be deleteing all of Github as soon as I have my bacholers degree.